Nier (video game): Remaster

-The remaster of Nier updated the character art, and used the younger version of the protagonist.
+The remaster of Nier (right) updated the character art and used the younger version of the protagonist.

 An updated version of Nier titled Nier Replicant ver.1.22474487139... was announced in March 2020 as part of the 10th anniversary celebrations for the series and was slated for a worldwide release for PlayStation 4, Xbox One, and Windows.
 It was released on console in Asia on April 22, 2021, and worldwide the following day.
-The Windows version released worldwide on April 23.
+The Windows version was released worldwide on April 23.
 The game came in both standard and a limited "White Snow" edition exclusive to the Square Enix online store.
 Pre-orders came with a digital soundtrack and platform-specific art-based bonuses.
-An updated version of Grimoire Nier was released in Japan in 2021, and for the first time in English in 2023.
+An updated version of Grimoire Nier was released in Japan in 2021 and, for the first time, in English in 2023.

 Yosuke Saito returned as the producer, Yoko Taro remained as creative director, and the role of game director went to Saki Ito.
 Development was handled by Toylogic.
 The combat redesign was supervised by Takahisa Taura of PlatinumGames, who had worked on the game's sequel Nier: Automata.
 Toylogic was brought on board due to Yoko knowing its founder, Yoichi Take, from their time working together at Cavia.
 Kazuma Koda, who worked on later Nier projects, contributed promotional artwork.
-Ito described his work reworking the combat and graphical design as preserving as much as possible while matching his own idealised memories of the game and create something to please fans of Nier: Automata.
-The characters were redrawn by Akihiko Yoshida, Toshiyuki Itahana, and Kimihiko Fujisaka; all three had contributed to the Drakengard and Nier series, and were brought in at Yoko's request.
-Yoshida worked on the redesigns of the young protagonist, Kainé, Yonah and Emil; Itahana redesigned Devola and Popola; and Fujisaka reworked the designs for the king of Facade, his queen Fyra, the father protagonist, and designed new character Louise.
+Ito described his work reworking the combat and graphical design as preserving as much as possible while matching his own idealised memories of the game and creating something to please fans of Nier: Automata.
+The characters were redrawn by Akihiko Yoshida, Toshiyuki Itahana, and Kimihiko Fujisaka; all three had contributed to the Drakengard and Nier series and were brought in at Yoko's request.
+Yoshida worked on the redesigns of the young protagonist, Kainé, Yonah, and Emil; Itahana redesigned Devola and Popola; and Fujisaka reworked the designs for the king of Facade, his queen Fyra, and the father protagonist and designed new character Louise.